mjh65/avitab/src/environment/msfs/README.md

 ## Release Notes

+### Release FS_IGP_0003

+This update:
+- integrates release 0.6.2 of the Avitab baseline code,
+- adds Chartfox support,
+- fixes a bug with the user aircraft orientation on the map overlay.

 ### Release FS_IGP_0002

+This update:
-This update adds display of other aircraft (traffic) in the Avitab map application.
+- shows other aircraft (traffic) in the Avitab map application.
-Traffic shown is obtained by querying MSFS, and other developers have already noted that there are some issues with this data.
-Currently traffic information appears to be restricted to other live players - AI aircraft are not shown.
+Currently traffic information appears to be restricted to other live players (AI aircraft are not shown),

-Resizing the panel will now maintain the 800x480 (5x3) aspect ratio of the Avitab display.
+- maintains the 800x480 (5x3) aspect ratio of the Avitab display when the panel is resized.

 ### Known Quirks and Issues